 - the inspections required.

-However, because you have a MultiProof for the design the council must process your building consent application within 10 working days instead of the usual 20.
+However, because you have a MultiProof for the design the council must grant or refuse your building consent application within 10 working days instead of the usual 20.

 The council will charge its own processing fee, however it should be reduced because the Building Code compliance of most of the design has already been established.

 In addition to completing the BCA’s building consent application form and paying any fees it may charge, you will be required to:

 - identify the application is for a design which has a MultiProof certificate and provide the certificate number on the form

 - provide plans and specifications for the proposed building, so that the BCA can compare the building consent application plans and specifications to the approved documents held online

 - clearly identify any permitted alternatives that have been chosen

 - provide a statement confirming the design complies with the MultiProof number issued by MBIE, no changes have been made outside those permitted in approved design, and the consent application meets all the conditions of the MultiProof for the proposed site.